 It contains the high doses of chondroitin and glucosamine that increase mobility and Omega 3 and Omega 6 fatty acids, which are great for shiny coats and a healthy skin.
 Other benefits of the Merrick grain free dog food include:

 - Helps in keeping the skin healthy and also taking care of their coat’s health

 - Some report that their dogs got diarrhea

 The first ingredient should always be a protein, which is deboned salmon in this case.
 The recipe is grain-free and does not include any gluten ingredients, artificial preservatives, flavors, or coloring but does include real vegetables and fruits.

 It is poultry free, which is great for dogs with sensitive stomachs or food allergies.
-The product is also manufactured in Texas, with the best locally sourced ingredients, so you know you’ll be getting a quality product.Check it Out
+The product is also manufactured in Texas, with the best locally sourced ingredients, so you know you’ll be getting a quality product.Buy on Amazon

 Solid Gold Sensitive Stomach Dog Food